 Summary of how The Football Association Limited (“The FA”) uses your data

-- The FA processes information about participants in grassroots and professional football in order to safeguard its participants and ensure the welfare of both children and adults at risk.
+- The FA processes information about individuals who have been or are involved in grassroots and professional football in any capacity in order to safeguard its participants and ensure the welfare of both children and adults at risk.
 This involves both proactive checks, such as carrying out Disclosure and Barring Service (“DBS”) checks with its partner GB Group on roles which interact with children and adults at risk, and reactive work in dealing with safeguarding matters that are escalated to it in accordance with The FA’s safeguarding framework.

-- Information may be obtained both directly from participants, and from third parties: such third parties include the DBS, other football stakeholders such as County FAs or clubs, and other participants or third parties that raise potential issues of abuse.
+- Information may be obtained from individuals who have been or are involved in grassroots and professional football in any capacity, directly from participants, and from third parties: such third parties include the DBS, other football stakeholders such as County FAs or clubs, and other participants or third parties that raise potential issues of abuse.
 This can include other sports governing bodies, charities such as the NSPCC, ChildLine or other statutory bodies or agencies such as the police or local authorities.

-- Data is shared, where appropriate, with other stakeholders who may come into contact with or have a role in dealing with participants who pose a risk of harm to children or adults at risk in football or other environments, such as Local Education Authorities, the police, County FAs, clubs and others sports governing bodies.
+- Data is shared, where appropriate, with other stakeholders who may come into contact with or have a role in dealing with individuals who have been or are involved in grassroots and professional football in any capacity who pose a risk of harm to children or adults at risk in football or other environments, such as Local Education Authorities, the police, County FAs, clubs and others sports governing bodies.

 What does this Policy cover?